i OECD developments

-The FATF published revised recommendations for minimum national AML standards (generally referred to as the FATF’s 40 Recommendations) in February 2012.2 The 40 Recommendations were the result of long and at times heated negotiations and their publication has prompted a period of very intensive implementation work in many of the major economies.
+The FATF published revised recommendations for minimum national AML standards (generally referred to as the FATF's 40 Recommendations) in February 2012.2 The 40 Recommendations were the result of long and at times heated negotiations, and their publication has prompted a period of very intensive implementation work in many of the major economies.
 As a result, a variety of jurisdictions are now working on significant new legislative proposals in the AML area.

-It was clear at an early stage that many of the most fundamental changes flowing from the FATF’s Recommendations would result from new requirements intended to improve the transparency of beneficial ownership.
+It was clear at an early stage that many of the most fundamental changes flowing from the FATF Recommendations would result from new requirements intended to improve the transparency of beneficial ownership.
 While the proposed new regime for trusts (outlined in FATF Recommendation 25) contains only relatively limited changes in this area, the changes for companies (outlined in Recommendation 24) are much more fundamental.

 The FATF now requires that countries should ensure that companies either obtain and make available information on their beneficial ownership or ensure that there are alternative mechanisms, such as registries, in place so that beneficial ownership of a company can be determined in a timely manner by competent authorities.
 Countries are also required to ensure that one or more natural persons, or DNFBPs,3 are authorised by the company and accountable to competent authorities for the provision of beneficial ownership information to competent authorities and for giving assistance to competent authorities.

 The UK focus on ensuring public access to corporate beneficial ownership information raises the issue of what information should be shown on the corporate register where the beneficial owner of a corporate entity is a trust.
 The initial suggestion was that the corporate register should show the name of the trust, the trustees and the beneficial owners of the trust.
 Ultimately, however, the argument that in practice many trusts are established to protect vulnerable beneficiaries and that publication of the names of such beneficiaries would potentially leave them at risk was accepted.
-The Bill therefore calls for the corporate register, where the beneficial owner is a trust, to show simply the names of the trustees and anyone who has the ‘right to exercise, or actually exercises, significant influence or control over the activities’ of the trust or company.5 The Bill applies to all UK-incorporated companies, including limited liability partnerships, as well as to individuals who hold a UK company through an overseas holding company, and they will be obliged to register unless they hold a minority interest – in which case they will be exempted.
+The Regulations therefore call for the corporate register, where the beneficial owner is a trust, to show simply the names of the trustees and anyone who has the 'right to exercise, or actually exercises, significant influence or control over the activities' of the trust or company.5 The Regulations apply to all UK-incorporated companies, including limited liability partnerships, as well as to individuals who hold a UK company through an overseas holding company, and they will be obliged to register unless they hold a minority interest – in which case they will be exempted.

 The Global Forum is the major international body for ensuring the implementation of the internationally agreed standards of transparency and exchange of information in the tax area.
 The Global Forum was originally established in the early 2000s but was significantly restructured in 2009 and now has a much wider membership comprised of 126 jurisdictions (plus the European Union).